 Welcome to the Kueppers lab.
 We take multiple approaches to studying climate-ecosystem interactions.
-Projects range from field experiments to study species range shifts in high elevation Rocky Mountain ecosystems to using a regional climate model to estimate the climate impacts of changing land use in California.
-In general, we take an interdisciplinary, collaborative approach to research on land surface contributions to and ecological consequences of climate change.
+Projects include field experiments to study species range shifts in high elevation Rocky Mountain ecosystems, field and lab observations of the role of plant-associated microbes in ecosystem functioning, and modeling the regional climate impacts of land use and land cover change.

 In the News: